 Removing Synthetic key:

-In some cases, reloading qlikview might take long time to load.
+In some cases, reloading qlikview might take a long time to load.
 The best practice to overcome is using a Binary Load of static historical data.

 Dropping Temporary Tables and fields: